Professional Women's Bowling Association: 2018 season

 Although the three-year funding commitment from the USBC and BPAA ended with the 2017 season, the PWBA announced in 2017 a 2018 season with two enhancements.
 The final three standard events are replaced with "elite format" events in which the top 24 players on the 2018 PWBA points list after eight events will earn automatic spots, and the remaining eight spots will be filled through an on-site eight-game qualifier each week, for a total field of 32 players.
 More significantly, the finals of each of the 13 events will take place in the same center where the event's other play took place, with the finals of the standard format events live-streamed, and the finals of the elite format events and majors televised live on CBS Sports Network.

 2019 season

 The 2019 season continued the enhancements started in 2018 and added one event, for a total of 14 events.

 2021 season

 The 2020 PWBA Tour season was cancelled due to the COVID-19 pandemic.

 The 2021 PWBA Tour season features 20 title events (the most since 2001), plus a non-title made-for-TV event hosted by the PBA Tour called King of the Lanes: Empress Edition.

+2022 season

+The 2022 PWBA Tour season had a total of 12 title events scheduled in eight locations.
+These included 8 standard singles title events, three major title events, and one mixed doubles event.
+While the 2022 schedule had a reduced number of tournaments from 2021, there were more events televised and prize funds increased over previous seasons.

+2023 season

+The 2023 PWBA Tour season was similar to 2022, with a total of 12 title events in eight cities.
+However, only the three major events were televised.

+Top 20 in professional titles

+List includes singles, doubles and mixed doubles titles earned on the PWBA, WPBA, LPBA and LPBT tours.
+Includes major titles earned during the PWBA Tour hiatus (2004 through 2014), which were retroactively credited as PWBA titles.
+Excludes PBA Women's Series titles.